hean01/hean01.github.io/content/post/m02-JAO-mead.md

 ### Day 2 - 2017-04-11

-Measured 32 BPM before I went to work @ 06:00.
+Measured 32 bpm before I went to work @ 06:00.
 When I got home I took a smell of it and it denfinitly have some orange smell to it.
 I also measured 39 bpm @ 18:00.
 It looks very active now and there is some foam building up on top of the must and the raisins does looks like